• Home

 Documents and Articles

 • Pain Never Disappears from Unhealed Wounds, August 28, 2018, Nineteen Sixty-four is a research blog for the Center for Applied Research in the Apostolate (CARA) at Georgetown University edited by Mark M. Gray.
 CARA is a non-profit research center that conducts social scientific studies about the Catholic Church.
 Founded in 1964, CARA has three major dimensions to its mission: to increase the Catholic Church's self-understanding; to serve the applied research needs of Church decision-makers; and to advance scholarly research on religion, particularly Catholicism.
-Follow CARA on Twitter at caracatholic.
+Follow CARA on Twitter/X at caracatholic.

 • Separating Facts About Clergy Abuse From Fiction, August 23, 2018